October 14, 2014.

 We carried on to Clunia, a Roman ruin that existed from pre-Roman times until about the 3rd century AD.
 Despite the rain the Roman town was fascinating.
-I show here just the amphitheatre and will do a longer post on Clunia later.
+This is the amphitheatre in the rain.

 Castillo de Curiel, a renovated medieval castle

 It never stopped raining so we headed straight for our destination that night, the Castillo de Curiel, a renovated medieval castle converted into a hotel, and highly recommended by some fellow travellers as ‘cheap’ for what you got.
 Again a longer post will appear.Map of our ‘time travelling’ in Spain afternoon, from walking in the footprints of dinosaurs to spending the night in a medieval castle.